- This event has passed.

 Faculty of Law, University of Toronto (Room: Solarium, FA2)

-The David Asper Centre for Constitutional Rights, University of Toronto and the Centre for Constitutional Studies, University of Alberta, are co-organizing this symposium examining the state of Canada’s constitutional democracy.
+The David Asper Centre for Constitutional Rights, University of Toronto and the Centre for Constitutional Studies, University of Alberta, co-organized this symposium examining the state of Canada’s constitutional democracy.
 Dramatic changes have taken place in recent years at the national level in respect to the day to day functioning of our constitutional democracy.
 These changes impinge on the separation of powers, the rule of law and the supremacy of the constitution.

-Examples of topics covered include:
+Examples of topics covered included:

 • the operation of the House of Commons and the Senate and the functioning of committees in both Houses in respect to the quality of deliberation, reflection on questions of constitutionality generally, and in respect to specific policy areas,